Boston conveyancing FAQs

 Some conveyancing solicitors in Boston offer their services on an hourly rate others work on a fixed fee.

 Your conveyancing solicitor will work on a fixed fee basis, with no unexpected 'add-ons'.
 Your detailed quote will set out what the conveyancing fees and costs will be when your transaction goes through.

-If, for any reason at all, your transaction does not go ahead, you will be covered by our No Move, No Fee guarantee.
+If, for any reason at all, your transaction does not go ahead, you will be covered by a No Move, No Fee guarantee.

 I'm buying a house in Boston - which searches will I need?